mostmark/skupper-demo/demo-scripts/part3-private-database.md

         oc login <YOUR DEV SANDBOX URL AND CREDTIALS>

-    terminal2 (SANDBOX):
+    terminal2 (SANDBOX) - NOTE: You can skip this if you've done the setup in [part1](./part1-hybrid-cloud.md):

         PS1='[SANDBOX] \W $ '; export PS1

         oc login <YOUR DEV SANDBOX URL AND CREDTIALS>

-2. In the SANDBOX terminal
+2. In the SANDBOX terminal - NOTE: Skip this if you've done this step in [part1](./part1-hybrid-cloud.md):

         skupper init --site-name sandbox